camunda/camunda-docs-manual/content/installation/full/was/manual.md

       |-- camunda-ibm-websphere-ear-$PLATFORM_VERSION.ear
 ```

-The camunda-ibm-websphere-ear is a Java EE application enterprise archive (EAR) providing the Camunda BPM platform services.
+The camunda-ibm-websphere-ear is a Java EE application enterprise archive (EAR) providing the Camunda Platform services.
 It contains an embedded rar module.
-This camunda-ibm-websphere-rar module is a JCA Resource Adapter providing the jobexecutor service to the Camunda BPM platform.
+This camunda-ibm-websphere-rar module is a JCA Resource Adapter providing the jobexecutor service to the Camunda Platform.

 The EAR must be installed to your IBM WebSphere Application Server:

 1. Navigate to the Enterprise Applications page using the navigation path **Applications** / **Application Types** / **WebSphere enterprise applications**.
 2. Click the **"Install"** Button.
-3. Select the `camunda-ibm-websphere-ear-$PLATFORM_VERSION.ear` file from the modules folder of the Camunda BPM platform for IBM WebSphere Application Server distribution.
+3. Select the `camunda-ibm-websphere-ear-$PLATFORM_VERSION.ear` file from the modules folder of the Camunda Platform for IBM WebSphere Application Server distribution.
 Click Next.
 4. Select the **"Fast Path"** install option.
 5. In **Step 1**, enter an application-name, eg. **"camunda-bpm-platform"**, customize other settings and click **"Next"**.
 6. Continue through **Steps 2-4**, customize to your liking and finish the installation in **Step 4** by clicking **"Finish"**.